DomGambarini/book_store/README.md

 ![Navigation Bar Image](./test-images/add-product-form.png)

 We have the product management page which is located in the My Account link and only accessable for superusers.
-This form allows you to add products to the site,
+This form allows you to add products to the site.

 ![Navigation Bar Image](./test-images/edit-product.png)